mjsushanth/finrag-insights-mlops/duckdb-finsight-data/DuckDB_Sampling_Strat.md

     AND latest_filing_year >= 2018  -- Recency relevance
     AND priority_section_sentences >= 3000  -- Information density
 ```
+- These filters determine WHO is in the dataset, not WHAT gets sampled.

 ### Initial Results of Scoring:
 - Elite: 1,783 → 1,050 points, companies are Elite 50.